Authenticating the Client with Keyboard Interactive Authentication

 }

-In this code, we printed out the instruction field provided by the server, then iterated over the prompts, showing a prompt and receiving the response; the response from the user must be set on the KeyboardInteractivePrompt object using the setResponse method.
+In this code, we printed out the instruction field provided by the server, then iterate over the prompts, showing a prompt, and receiving the response back, the response from the user must be set on the KeyboardInteractivePrompt object using the setResponse method.

-When you have completed all these, it is important to call the complete method on the KeyboardInteractivePromptCompletor object.
-This will submit the responses to the server; without this, your authentication will hang.
-If, for any reason, the user wants to cancel the authentication, call the cancel method on the KeyboardInteractivePromptCompletor object.
+When you have completed all these, its important that you call the complete method on the KeyboardInteractivePromptCompletor object.
+This will submit the responses back to the server, without this your authentication will hang.
+If for any reason the user wants to cancel the authentication, call the cancel method on the KeyboardInteractivePromptCompletor object.